domluna/JuliaFormatter.jl/docs/src/custom_alignment.md

 - `align_pair_arrow`
 - `align_matrix`

+!!! warning "Caveat"
-> **Caveat: Since nesting is disabled when alignment occurs be careful when adding comments to the RHS expression.
-This will be fixed in a future release**
+    Since nesting is disabled when alignment occurs be careful when adding comments to the RHS expression.
+This will be fixed in a future release

 For example: